-Honours course in Education offered the both theoretical and practical curriculum.
-While the theoretical part helps in acquiring knowledge about the subject related to education, on other hand the practicum includes those activities where students can develop their skills by observation, experiential, problem solving learning such a DTP operation, statistical analysis, presentation skill, survey, team work etc.
+The Honours programme in Education offered the both theoretical and practical curriculum.
+While the theoretical part helps in acquiring knowledge about the subject related to education, the practicum includes those activities where students can develop their skills by observation, experiential, problem solving learning such a DTP operation, statistical analysis, presentation skill, survey, team work, etc.

-Higher education
+Higher Education

-Candidates who have interred this B.A course in Education (both Honours and General) may also do Post Graduation course in Education or a related Social science in research, theory, and policies of Education.
-After completion of P.G degree they can apply to the teachers training course like B.Ed and M.Ed or they may apply other higher degree like M.Phil or Ph.D .
+Candidates who have completed this B.A programme in Education (both Honours and General) may also do Post Graduation course in Education or a related Social science research, theory, and policies of Education.
+After completion of P.G degree they can apply for the teachers training course like B.Ed. and M.Ed. or they may apply for other higher degrees like M.Phil. or Ph.D.